 Want to know more?
 Schedule a Campus Tour today to discover why Marshall University’s College of Science is the perfect fit for you.

 Thanks to you, the College of Science is growing every day.
-Our total enrollment has increased 7% since 2006, with freshman enrollment up 21%.
 Our success depends on you, and we are dedicated to helping you reach your academic goals.
 Here are some key resources to help you achieve success.

 - Tutoring Services: Science and mathematics courses are vertical subjects and, if you fall behind, you should make every effort to get immediate assistance.
 Contact University College Tutoring Office in the Smith Hall Communications Building, Room 211.
 It’s free!